-(a) The right to meet with the Medical Executive Committee in the event he/she is unable to resolve a difficulty working with his/her respective department Clinical Service Chief.
-The member must submit written notice to the Chief of Staff at least two weeks in advance of the regular meeting;

-- (b) The right to initiate a recall of an elected Medical Staff Officer by following the procedures set forth in Section 7.5. - (c) The right to initiate the scheduling of a general staff meeting by following the procedures set forth in Section 10.1-2; - (d) The right to challenge any rule or policy established by the Medical Executive Committee by presentation to the Medical Executive Committee of a petition signed by 40% of the Active Staff.
+- (a) The right to meet with the Medical Executive Committee in the event he/she is unable to resolve a difficulty working with his/her respective department chairman.
+The member must submit written notice to the Chief of Staff at least two weeks in advance of the regular meeting; - (b) The right to initiate a recall election of a Medical Staff Officer and/or a department chairman by following the procedures set forth in Section 7.5 and/or Section 8.4; - (c) The right to initiate the scheduling of a general staff meeting by following the procedures set forth in Section 10.1-2: - (d) The right to challenge any rule or policy established by the Medical Executive Committee by presentation to the Medical Executive Committee of a petition signed by one third of the Active Staff.
 Upon receipt of such a petition, the Medical Executive Committee will provide information clarifying the intent of the rule or policy or schedule a meeting to discuss the issue; - (e) The right to request conflict resolution of any issue by presentation to the Medical Executive Committee of a petition signed by 40% of the Active Staff.
-Upon receipt of such a petition, the Medical Executive Committee will schedule a meeting to discuss the issue. - (f) The right to request a department meeting when a majority of members in a section or specialty believe that the department has not acted appropriately; - (g) The right to request a hearing pursuant to the Fair Hearing Plan in the event that reviewable corrective action is taken. - (h) The right to request review by the Medical Executive Committee in the event that nonreviewable corrective action is taken. - (i) The right to request that the Medical Executive Committee request a Joint Conference Committee meeting with the Board to resolve concerns regarding medical staff bylaws, credentialing recommendations, policies or other issues which such medical staff has been unable to resolve through informal processes with the CEO, senior management, the Medical Staff Subcommittee, the Performance Improvement Council, or the Board of Directors.
+Upon receipt of such a petition, the Medical Executive Committee will schedule a meeting to discuss the issue; - (f) The right to request a department meeting when a majority of members in a section or specialty believe that the department has not acted appropriately; - (g) The right to request a hearing pursuant to the Fair Hearing Plan in the event that reviewable corrective action is taken; - (h) The right to request review by the Medical Executive Committee in the event that nonreviewable corrective action is taken; and - (i) The right to request that the Medical Executive Committee request a Joint Conference Committee meeting with the Board to resolve concerns regarding medical staff bylaws, credentialing recommendations, policies or other issues which such medical staff has been unable to resolve through informal processes with the CEO, senior management, the Medical Staff Subcommittee, the Care Management and Quality Committee, or the Board of Directors.